 New Program and Degree Options

-St. Gregory Nazianzen Institute for Faith and Learning provides faith-based distance learning opportunities in higher education through flexible and high quality undergraduate, graduate, and postgraduate programs.
+St. Gregory Nazianzen Orthodox Institute for Faith and Learning provides faith-based distance learning opportunities in higher education through flexible and high quality undergraduate, graduate, and postgraduate programs.
 These degree and certificate program offerings include a 24-credit-hour Undergraduate Certificate in Eastern Christian Studies, a 72-credit-hour Undergraduate Diploma in Eastern Christian Studies, a 130-credit-hour Bachelor of Arts in Eastern Christian Studies, a Master of Arts in Eastern Christian Studies (Research), and a Doctor of Philosophy in Eastern Christian Studies (Research), with specialization tracks in Eastern Orthodox Studies, Oriental Orthodox Studies, Eastern Catholic Studies, and student-initiated specializations, (which must be pre-approved by the Director).

 Personalized Learning Options